 Breakfast is served in the cafeteria at 7:30 am each morning.
 Students must be in line by 7:50 am to be served.
-Students who participate must remain with the supervisory staff until 7:45 am, at which time they will be released for recess.
+Students who participate must remain with the supervisory staff until 7:45 am, at which time they will be released for walk and talk on the blacktop.
 Breakfast concludes at 7:55 am.